ImranR98/Restic-Backup/README.md

 - `RETENTIONPOLICY` - Options to use when running `forget` the command.

 ## Actions
-- Backup - Backs up the folder on the Server to the Restic repo on BackBlaze, according to the configuration in `vars.sh`.
-Creates a backup if one does not exist.
-Because this command takes along time to run, it is run asynchronously on the server and output is sent to a file in the server's home directory.
+- Backup - Backs up the folder to the Restic repo on BackBlaze, according to the configuration in `vars.sh`.
+Creates a backup if one does not exist, else updates the existing backup.
 - Forget - Runs a `forget` command to mark certain snapshots for deletion.
 Uses the `RETENTIONPOLICY` from `vars.sh` to target the snapshots to be deleted.
 - Prune - Runs a `prune` command to actually delete all snapshots that are marked for deletion, as well as any invalid snapshots.
-Because this command takes along time to run, it is run asynchronously on the server and output is sent to a file in the server's home directory.
 - List Backup Snapshots - Lists all backup snapshots for the configured Restic repo on BackBlaze.
 - Check Backup Integrity - Checks to see if the currently backed up snapshots are valid.
 - Mount - Mounts the repo to ~/resticBackup.
+This can be used to restore data.
 - Freeform - Allows you to run any other Restic command, such as `prune`, on the Server, using the configuration in `vars.sh`.

 ## Usage
 Run `main.sh` and pick a command.

-## TODO
-- Add `restore` command.